New York Central Park view

 Walking in Nyack, New York

-Just missing out on top spot on the list of the most liberal cities in New York is Nyack.
-Small-town Nyack in Rockland County is an outstanding example of liberal thinking.
-Numerous singers, authors and artists have called it home because of its thriving arts community.
-The annual LGBTQ+ Pride Parade takes place in Nyack, highlighting the city’s commitment to inclusiveness and diversity.
+Nyack is just missing out on the top spot on the list of the most liberal cities in New York.
+Small-town Nyack in Rockland County is an outstanding example of liberal thinking[21].
+Numerous singers, authors, and artists have called it home because of its thriving arts community.

 1. Woodstock – Most Liberal City in New York